fastnsilver/grivet/docs/DEV_NOTES.md

 sdk install maven 3.9.5
 ```

-You may also want to fetch the source for this repo too
+You will also want to fetch the source for this repo too

 ```
 git clone https://github.com/pacphi/grivet